awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 1. Choose the **Destination Region\.**

-1. Choose the instance specifications you want to use\.
-We recommend that you use the same DB instance class and storage type for the read replica\.
+1. Choose the instance specifications that you want to use\.
+We recommend that you use the same or larger DB instance class and storage type for the read replica\.

 1. To create an encrypted read replica in another AWS Region: